realdeepnandi/intensify/README.md

 ### Current features
 + Live playback status with device name and seek time
-+ Saved tracks sorted popularity wise
++ Saved tracks and playlists sorted popularity wise
 + More features to be added

 ### Screenshots